 There is no automatic right under the NHS dental contract to change the dental Provider on it, even if there is no other change to the way in which the services are being delivered and the Provider is the same in all but name.
-In fact there is a risk if you seek to change the named Provider this will be considered a material change and the contract will...Read More
+In fact there is a risk if you seek to change the named Provider this will be considered a material change and the contract will be terminated...Read More

 DENTAL BULLETIN, ISSUE 55

 The case of Kirschner v General Dental Council EWHC 1377 (Admin) considered the appropriate test for dishonesty in professional regulatory matters.